INNOVATION AND LEADERSHIP IN MANAGEMENT EDUCATION - 2020/1

 Feedback will be provided online via the virtual learning environment and face-to-face during personal learning consultations.
 Feedback will be given to any summative assessments.
 Due to the structure of the programme students will receive feedback about their successful completion of each module at least 3 days before starting the new module.
 Thus, a maximum of a 10 day turn around for assessments can be expected.

-- Develop an understanding of the role of the teacher in management learning
+- Develop an understanding of the role of the teacher in management education including the identification of challenges for teaching teams on large modules and the impact of different teaching styles

-- enable students to identify various types of leadership and give constructive feedback to colleagues
+- Identify various types of leadership in ME and apply feedback approaches

-- advance reflective and prospective thinking skills through coaching consultations
+- Advance reflective and prospective thinking skills and feedback skills

 |001||Critically evaluate the role of the teacher in management learning||CP|